 Some people are worried their memory is getting worse and testing may confirm there is memory impairment.
 Identifying memory impairment early allows the potential for early intervention.
 Alzheimer’s disease can now be diagnosed much earlier in the Prodromal phase than in the past and this is a very positive development in clinical research.

 I am worried about my memory because a family member had Alzheimer’s

 Alzheimer’s disease is very rare below the age of 50 years.

-If you have concerns that your memory is worse then getting your memory tested may
+If you have concerns that your memory is worse then getting your memory tested may be very worthwhile.

 I have Alzheimer’s disease

 If you or someone you know has an established diagnosis of Alzheimer’s disease you may be suitable to take part in a research study of a potential new medicine.
 Will this help me?
 There is no guarantee that taking part in a research study will help all people.
-However an important question to ask yourself is – Is it better to do something or nothing?
+However, an important question to ask yourself is – Is it better to do something or nothing?

 Taking part in research is entirely voluntary and it is up to you if you wish to participate.
 It is now generally accepted that people who do come forward and participate in research have better overall outcomes.

 Why do people who participate in research have better overall outcomes?